biscuit-auth/biscuit/SPECIFICATIONS.md

 older formats.
 Moreover, when appending a new block, they cannot convert the old blocks to the new format (since that would invalidate the signature).
 So each block must carry its own version.

-An implementation must refuse a token with a newer format than the range they know.
+- An implementation must refuse a token containing blocks with a newer format than the range they know.
-An implementation must refuse a token with an older format than the range they know.
+- An implementation must refuse a token containing blocks with an older format than the range they know.
-An implementation must always generate tokens at the highest version it can do.
+- An implementation may generate blocks with older formats to help with backwards compatibility, when possible, especially for biscuit versions that are only additive in terms of features.

-The current minimum version number is 3.
+- The lowest supported biscuit version is `3`;
-The current maximum version number is 4.
+- The highest supported biscuit version is `4`;

 # Version 2